 - fermented, smoked and aged foods: alcohol, kombucha, smoked meats, yogurt, sauerkraut

-- sulphuric veggies: cabbage, broccoli, cauliflower, onions — Many anti-inflammatory diets will include these vegetables.
-Sulphuric foods are controversial.
-I found that the research I agreed with proved to be true in my own life, which is that sulphuric foods actually complicate the detox process.
+- sulfuric veggies: cabbage, broccoli, cauliflower, onions — Many anti-inflammatory diets will include these vegetables.
+Sulfuric foods are controversial.
+I found that the research I agreed with proved to be true in my own life, which is that sulfuric foods actually complicate the detox process.
+Additionally, sulfuric foods deplete Vitamin B1, which can cause a variety of health issues, including histamine issues.
 Consider omitting them to get the maximum benefits from your time on this diet.

 - any non-dairy milks or other products that have vitamins D or A added to them